Research Project Information

 One of the requirements of the MPVM Program is the completion of an applied epidemiologic study which culminates in a written and oral report that is presented to MPVM students and faculty, usually in August of the summer following admission to the program.

 The intent of the project is to develop skills in the design and conduct of field research and data analysis, and possibly to explore a new subject area.
-The study can be designed to uncover facts or principles, or it can involve the development of an educational or disease control program.
-The research report must represent a careful, systematic and creative study involving an epidemiologic topic.
+The study can be designed to uncover facts, or it can involve the development of an educational or disease control program.
+The research report must represent a careful and systematic study involving an epidemiologic topic.
 Over the years, research projects have focused on a variety of topics including: diseases of livestock, poultry, wildlife, companion animals, zoonoses and food safety.
 Data previously obtained may be used in the formulation of this study; however, a data set that has been previously analyzed is not acceptable.
 If you plan to use a data set from a study that you have previously done, it must be reviewed and approved beforehand by your faculty advisor.

 II.
 Finding a Project: